Thomas-Shephard/ubuntu-ansible-setup/README.md

     Open `wireguard_add_client/vars/main.yml` and set:
     - `client_name`: A unique name for your device.
     - `client_public_key`: The public key of your WireGuard client.
+      **Note:** WireGuard keys are based on Curve25519 and are not compatible with typical RSA or SSH keys.

 2.  **Run the Playbook:**
     ```bash